About Shopping Centre Emmerhout

 Thanks to intensive cooperation between housing corporations, the municipality, entrepreneurs, neighborhood associations and owner Urban Interest, the shopping center is now viable again.

 Thanks to intensive cooperation between housing corporations, the municipality, entrepreneurs, neighborhood associations and owner Urban Interest, the shopping centre is now viable again.
 It has become much more attractive.
 As a result, the neighborhood has also improved.
 The renovated shopping centre has a plinth with shops and sports functions at ground level.
 On this plinth are two new residential blocks (39 houses each) and 10 so-called ‘backpack’ houses.
 Two existing apartment buildings and the sports hall are integrated in the plinth.
 Two new residential blocks (42 homes each) have also been realized.
 A total of 172 new homes have been added.
-The two residential blocks on the shopping plinth have been sold to Woonzorg Nederland; the two residential blocks on the outside of the shopping center at housing corporation Wooncom (now Lefier).
-Urban Interest rents the 10 backpack houses and the shopping center.
+The two residential blocks on the shopping plinth have been sold to Woonzorg Nederland.
+The two residential blocks on the outside of the shopping center are sold to housing corporation Wooncom (now Lefier).
+Urban Interest is the landlord of the 10 backpack houses and the shopping center.
 Urban Interest has also built approximately 45,000 sq m of infrastructure: new access roads and four large parking areas.